The problem with the weather is that it

 one New Zealand.

-So here we are, already studying the
+We are already studying the

-as the models forecast.
+the models' forecast.

 No comments: